-Post-crisis, the price of credit has adjusted better to reflect fundamentals.
+Post-GFC, the price of credit has adjusted to better reflect fundamentals.
 Thus, some part of the repricing should be considered permanent.
 There probably has been a structural change in the relationship between bank funding costs and benchmarks such as the official cash rate.